 - 72 percent of consumers say positive reviews make them trust a business more.

 - Consumers read an average of seven reviews before trusting a business, which is up from six last year.

 - About 50 reviews per product or service can result in a 4.6 percent increase in conversion rates.

 - When consumers interact with your review, they are 58 percent more likely to convert.

 Additionally, testimonials can also drive traffic by increasing SEO.
 Product-specific content can increase your keyword rankings and search traffic.
 For example, when a business earns 10+ product-specific reviews, it can result in a 15 to 20 percent rise in search traffic.

 Test the Waters With Experimentation

 Testimonials are one of the easiest and most cost-effective ways when building brand trust, so it’s time to start taking advantage.
 Not convinced?
-Download our case study about Preston Hollow Village to discover how inbound marketing tactics can be used to impact brand awareness.
+View our case studies to discover strategic marketing and branding can enhance the brand experience.